 - mini-projects due shortly after the end of the lecture course.

 The modes of assessment for a given course are decided by the course lecturer and will be published at the beginning of each academic year.
 As a general rule, foundational courses will be offered with an invigilated exam while some of the more advanced courses will typically be relying on the other assessment methods mentioned above.
-In addition, you will be required to give an oral presentation towards the end of the academic year which will cover a more specialised and advanced topic related to one of the subject areas of the course.
 At least four of the ten units must be assessed by an invigilated exam and, therefore, have to be taken from lecture courses which provide this type of assessment.
 A further three units must be assessed by invigilated written exam, take-home exam or mini-project.
 Apart from these restrictions, you are free to choose from the available programme of lecture courses.